💥 Get ad-free access with the purchase of our Swiss Summer Guide or Travel Consult!

 Trail overview

-From Rigi Kulm, follow yellow trail signs to the Rigi Staffel station (about 1km), then follow signs toward Rigi First.
-You can optionally take a short detour to the Rigi Rotstock viewpoint (we always do), then wander down the meadows, merging with the main trail as you approach Rigi First.
+5. Option: Just after Rigi Staffel, you can take a short detour to the Rigi Rotstock viewpoint (we always do).
+Then wander down the meadows, merging with the main trail as you approach Rigi First.

-At the end of the hike, you ride a cable car down from Rigi Scheidegg to Kräbel, then a mountain train to the Goldau train station.
-If you arrive by car, you can park at Kräbel or Goldau, more info below.
+8. At Rigi Scheidegg, ride a cable car down to Kräbel, then the mountain train back to Arth-Goldau station.
+If arriving by car, parking at Kräbel is most efficient.

-Note: If you are doing the Rigi Classic Round Trip from Lucerne (with the boat), you should a shorter version of the Panorama that loops around to the Rigi Kaltbad.
-This allows you to ride the train or cable car down the west side of the mountain and end up back to the lake.
+Note: If you are doing the Rigi Classic Round Trip from Lucerne (with the boat), you will need to walk to Rigi Kaltbad instead of Rigi Scheidegg after the cliff walk.
+Then continue down to the lake.
 See alternate trail map below.

 Trail map

 My trail map version starts at Rigi Kulm and includes the Rotstock viewpoint and cliff walk.
-The trail took us about 3 hours with our kids, 6 and 10 years old at the time.
+The hike takes about 3 hours, longer with young kids.

-Note: The official Route 848 Panoramaweg starts at Rigi Kaltbad and follow an obstacle-free path (suitable for wheelchairs) the entire way to Rigi Scheidegg.
+Note: The official Route 848 Panoramaweg starts at Rigi Kaltbad and is wheelchair accessible.

 Shorter hike

-If you are doing the Classic Round Trip from Lucerne with the boat, you need to end on the west side of the mountain, in Vitznau or Weggis, not Arth Goldau.
-In this case, you can still do the cliff walk, but you need to loop back to Rigi Kaltbad instead of continuing to Rigi Scheidegg.
-Here is a suggested hiking map for this version of the hike.
+If you are doing the Classic Round Trip from Lucerne with the boat, you need to end your hike in Vitznau or Weggis, not Arth Goldau.

 Accessibility for strollers and wheelchairs